Vulpovile/Blocks3D/building.md

 #### Skip to steps 7-13 if you have already built this program

 1. Install Visual Studio 2005.
-[This link here](http://download.microsoft.com/download/8/3/a/83aad8f9-38ba-4503-b3cd-ba28c360c27b/ENU/vcsetup.exe) is a web installer, but it works.

-* The above link is for Visual Studio Express, which is faster to download and install.
-If you'd like to skip some steps, but have a slower download, get [Visual Studio Professional](https://archive.org/details/Microsoft_Visual_Studio_2005_180-Days_Trial) and skip steps 7-11.
+Google where to find it.
+Make note of which version you downloaded.

 2. Download and install G3D from [this link here](https://sourceforge.net/projects/g3d/files/g3d-cpp/6.10/g3d-6_10_win32.exe/download).